New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 When people use the phrase “decentralized finance” (DeFi), it’s generally meant as an umbrella term to cover the new and exciting financial innovations coming from the advent of blockchain technology.

 A blockchain is a secure database or ledger maintained across several computers linked in a peer-to-peer network.
-When a new transaction occurs on the blockchain, a record is added to every computer in that network’s ledger, making it near impossible to cheat or hack the system.
+When a new transaction occurs on the blockchain, a record is added to every computer in that network’s ledger, making it nearly impossible to cheat or hack the system.
 Any false or erroneous transactions would be immediately apparent.

 DeFi deconstructed